01 of 07

 04 of 07

-To the rice, add a ladle of hot chicken stock from the pan of stock that you're keeping hot on the stovetop; stir until the liquid, once again, is absorbed.
+Add a ladle of hot chicken stock from the pot of stock that you are keeping hot on a separate burner on the stovetop.
+Stir it until the liquid, once again, is absorbed.
 When the rice appears almost dry, add another ladle of stock and repeat the stirring.

 05 of 07